lter/deims-pie-custom/README.md

 Notes on geo-migration: Ensure the field handler for geofield is disabled in the migrate->config page. also, the geofield widget will dictate which is the master col, so if your widget is BB, a 'lat/lon', will result in a POLYGON albeit miniscule, with a dot.
 This may be to your advantage (glacier stakes?) or detriment.
 Ensure you know what you want before migration.

+### Features

+Customizations to fields, views, content types and layouts for PIE are captured in the features folder, and managed by the Drupal Contrib module named "Features"

 ### Other supporting notes

 Assets, plans, and other supporting notes are in google docs, may post some of those here.